In the past few years the world has spent more time at home and online, creating the perfect storm for a successful clickbait campaign.

 Alright, so this doesn’t merit a whole number, but it does show the power of compelling clickbait and how that can increase readership and even drive business in some cases.

-With the world on pause and a global pandemic, the 24/7 news cycle quickly became a reality.
+When the world was on pause due to he global pandemic, the 24/7 news cycle quickly became a reality.
 But how can you connect with readers and have them return to your website to get the latest news?
 Enter the Washington Post.
-Though the reliable news source has been crafting engaging, clickable headlines since before 2020, this year, they perfected the ability to introduce uncertainty while offering solutions.
+Though the reliable news source has been crafting engaging, clickable headlines since before the pandemic, they perfected the ability to introduce uncertainty while offering solutions.
 The result was an August peak at #31 on the News & Media rankings according to and to the #182 website for engagement in the world, according to Amazon's Alexa.

 The clickbait examples we examined today were able to deliver additional value and served as a point of discovery.
 Particularly, when they're used as thumb-stopping social media graphics, they can drive new leads and conversions, as well as foster long term relationships that drive your marketing objectives.